Sapient-Predictive-Analytics/Data-Driven_Catalyst/Project_Catalyst.md

 ### Abuse and Policing
 Level 2 [Reviewers](https://docs.projectcatalyst.io/current-fund-basics/community-review-guidelines-fund12/community-reviewer-levels) currently use common sense and their experience to filter out profanity, use of AI and substandard reviews - but could AI or data science help them do a better job?

+How do we use data to spot irregularity in proposal submission, review and voting?

+As believers in "code as law" can we hard code fund rules and simulate or test automatic enforcement?

 ### Transition to In-House Stack (Catalyst Voices & Hermes)

 **Catalyst Voices**